Zioywishing/bobj/README.md

-# Bobj - A JavaScript Object Serialization Library
+# Bobj - A modular JavaScript object serialization library

 ## Introduction
-Bobj is a lightweight, extensible JavaScript library designed to serialize JavaScript objects into a binary format (bobj) and deserialize bobj binary data back into JavaScript objects.
+Bobj is short for "Binary Object", and it is a lightweight, extensible JavaScript library designed to serialize JavaScript objects into a binary format (bobj) and deserialize bobj binary data back into JavaScript objects.
 It supports built-in data types (objects, arrays, `Uint8Array`, strings, numbers, booleans, `null`, and `undefined`) and provides a plugin system for custom data type handling.

 ### Key Features
 - **Multi-type Support**: Serializes/deserializes common JavaScript primitives and objects.